Gravydigger/blog/src/content/post/arch-install/index.md

 - `nano` or `vim` : CLI text editors.
 If you're not familiar with `vim`, go with `nano`.
 - `base-devel` : A collection of development packages.
-- `iwd` `wpa_supplicant` : If you want Wi-Fi support you'll need these.
-Recommended even if you're not going to use Wi-Fi in case you need them down the road.
+- `iwd` `wpa_supplicant` : If you want Wi-Fi support, you'll need these.
+Recommended even if you're not going to use Wi-Fi, in case you need them down the road.
 - `man-db man-pages` : Used for reading man pages.
 - `amd-ucode` or `intel-ucode` : Download the package matching your CPU.
 These provide microcode updates to your CPU.